-1. ppt, slide.
-Based on Bradley & Poling (2010), state the three perspectives in our field regarding whether delayed consequences should be referred to as direct acting consequences (reinforcers and punishers).
-Also, label two of the three perspectives with the correct conceptual/philosophical name (molecular or molar).
+- 1. ppt slide and lecture. - A. Bradley & Poling (2010), state the three perspectives in our field regarding whether delayed consequences should be referred to as direct acting consequences (reinforcers and punishers).
+Also, label two of the three perspectives with the correct conceptual/philosophical name (molecular or molar). - B. Explain Malott's distinction between "reinforcement" and a "reinforcer" as relevant to the delay between behavior and the consequence. - C. Compare and contrast Michael's position on the terms "reinforcement" and "reinforcer" with Malott's position on these two terms.